 Schenevus is a tiny town located in the state of New York.
 With a population of 494 people and just one neighborhood, Schenevus is the 883rd largest community in New York.
-Schenevus has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Schenevus has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Schenevus is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Schenevus is a town of professionals, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Schenevus who work in teaching (21.88%), healthcare (16.07%), and sales jobs (9.38%).